Ann Marie Buerkle: Elections

 In redistricting, Buerkle's district was renumbered as the 24th district and made more Democratic.
-Buerkle was endorsed by the National Rifle Association.
+Buerkle was endorsed by the NRA Political Victory Fund.
 She faced a rematch against Maffei and lost, 48.7 percent to 43.3 percent.

 Tenure

 In 2011, Buerkle voted to repeal the Patient Protection and Affordable Care Act of 2010.
 In 2011 Buerkle voted to renew the Patriot Act.
 On September 16, 2011, President Barack Obama named Buerkle to serve as a U.S. representative to the 66th Session of the United Nations General Assembly, which started in late 2011.
 Buerkle was previously selected by John Boehner to represent the Republicans.

 In May 2012, Buerkle stated that she opposed the procurement practices of the Transportation Security Administration (TSA) with regard to security screening equipment.
 Speaking of a report by the House Transportation & Infrastructure Committee (T&I) and Committee on Oversight and Government Reform (OGR), of which Buerkle was a member, she wrote, "This report is evidence that TSA is a flawed agency and is wasting the taxpayers' money.
 TSA has repeatedly failed to effectively procure and deploy screening equipment that actually detects threats.
 Making matters worse is that as complaints about the invasiveness of TSA searches continue to increase, significant amounts of state-of-the-art technology is sitting, unused in warehouses in Texas."

+During the 112th Congress (2011–2013), Buerkle sponsored 17 bills and resolutions, none of which became law or attracted major attention or significant floor debate.
+The measures she introduced were primarily ceremonial or narrowly focused, including proposals to amend the charter of The American Legion and to rename federal buildings.